FireDragon9/FireDragon9/README.md

 🐉: I'm a Software Engineering student at Universidade de Mogi das Cruzes and Computer Science self-taught at Universidade Brasileira Livre!

-  My main goal is to be a Graphics Programmer and make Game Engines!
+My main goal is to be a computer scientist!
-  I also have a HUGE interest in Cybersecurity!

 --------------------------------------------------------------------------------------------------------------------------------------